Pelican Butte: Ecology

-On the volcano, at about 1350 m elevation, Douglas fir and Pondersora pine trees dominate.
+On the volcano, at about 1350 m elevation, Douglas fir and Ponderosa pine trees dominate.
 At an elevation of 1650 m, the Shasta red fir dominates certain areas; at elevations of 1750 m, the red fir as well as white fir become predominant.
+Close to the summit, endangered western white pine trees support populations of Clark's nutcrackers and gray jays.
+Mountain hemlock is also common at higher elevations, while lodgepole pines are more dominant around the Sky Lakes wilderness area's subalpine lakes; Engelmann spruce is also found sporadically.
+The understory of forest consists of huckleberry, snowbrush, heather, and manzanita.

-In a study of relationships between the northern spotted owl and its prey species, scientists identified animals including the Northern flying squirrel, Bushy-tailed woodrat, and voles as living at Pelican Butte.
-Less common animals that served as prey included Deer mice and Townsend's chipmunk as well as insects.
+Animals that live in the Sky Lakes Wilderness include elk in the summer to early fall, American martens, American black bears, cougars, coyotes, pikas, golden-mantled ground squirrels, and ospreys.
+In a study of relationships between the northern spotted owl and its prey species, scientists identified animals including the northern flying squirrel, Bushy-tailed woodrat, and voles as living at Pelican Butte.
+Less common prey animals included deer mice and Townsend's chipmunk as well as insects.
+American bald eagles also live on the mountain.
+Some of the lakes in the area are stocked with game fish.
+Klamath Lake near Pelican Butte is home to sucker fish, including the Klamath largescale sucker, the Klamath smallscale sucker, and the endangered Lost River sucker and shortnose sucker.